-Alia Bhatt, AR Rahman become fresh faces of Star Plus new look
+Alia Bhatt becomes fresh face of Star Plus new look

-A new signature tune for channel Star Plus is composed by non other than Oscar winner A.R.
-Rahman and not only this, Alia Bhatt is featured in it.
-In the song, Alia steps into the world of the revamped channel and interacts with a variety of shows and characters.
+A new signature tune for channel Star Plus is composed by none other than Oscar winner A.R.
+Rahman.
+Meanwhile, Alia Bhatt is featured in a brand song where she steps into the world of the revamped channel and interacts with a variety of shows and characters.
 She takes the viewers along as she witnesses the new stories.

 “What convinced me to associate with the channel is the similarity the brand and I share.
 We both give a lot of importance to our families, friends and relationships and understand their importance,” Alia said in a statement.